ishiihidemasa/26-escape-fully-connected/README.md

 This repository contains Julia codes and simulation datasets.

 # Reproducing figures from simulation results

-To reproduce figures based on simulation results stored in `data` directory, the easiest way is:
+To reproduce figures based on simulation results stored in `src/data` directory, the easiest way is:

 - download this repository